 - Children in Need: Students are actively involved in planning, organising and running a fundraising afternoon to help raise money for this national charity.
 Students also study the types of projects that the money raised helps to fund.

-- Healthy Lifestyles: Students will look at what factors contributes to leading a healthy lifestyle.
-In addition, they will also have the opportunity to explore and discuss various lifestyle choices.
-Topics covered include: diet, exercise, eating disorders, mental health, smoking, alcohol and drugs.
+- Health Lifestyles: Students will look at what factors contribute to leading a healthy lifestyle.
+In addition they will also have the opportunity to explore and discuss various lifestyle choices.
+Topics covered include diet, exercise, eating disorders, mental health, smoking, alcohol and drugs.

 - Early Careers Advice: Following on from the work covered in Year 7, students will look at the range of careers available in different organisations.
 As part of this, students will look at job stereotypes and how these are being challenged.
 Students will also begin to understand the importance of a CV and begin to build their own CVs for use in the future.